BostonDH/boston-dh-site/content/2025-pg-draft.md

 ## <span style="color:#971b2f;">9:30 - 10:30 AM</span>
 ### Welcome & Keynote: Roopika Risam
-Location: Rabb Hall
+Location: Rabb Hall (Boylston, Lower Level)

 <div class="row" style="display: flex;">
 	<div class="column" style="margin-right: 1rem;">
 		<img src="https://faculty-directory.dartmouth.edu/sites/faculty_directory.prod/files/styles/profile_portrait/public/faculty_directory/images/risam-new-headshot.jpg" width="200"/>
 	</div>
 	<div class="column">
 	Roopika Risam is Associate Professor of Digital Humanities and Social Engagement at Dartmouth.
 Her research focuses on data histories, ethics, and practices at intersections of postcolonial and African diaspora studies, digital humanities, and critical university studies.
 Risam is the author of New Digital Worlds: Postcolonial Digital Humanities in Theory, Praxis, and Pedagogy, and co-editor of multiple volumes, most recently Anti-Racist Community Engagement (2023) and The Digital Black Atlantic (2021).
 She is the director of the Digital Ethnic Futures Consortium, founding co-editor of Reviews in Digital Humanities, co-PI of Landback Universities, and co-president of the Association for Computers and the Humanities.
 Risam is finishing her second book, Insurgent Academics: A Radical Account of Public Humanities (Johns Hopkins University Press), and she is working on a trade book on data and empire.
 She recently received the 2023 Diversity, Equity, and Inclusion Award from the International Association for Research in Service Learning and Community Engagement.
-To learn more, please visit http://roopikarisam.com
+To learn more, please visit <a href="http://roopikarisam.com">http://roopikarisam.com</a>
 	</div>
 </div>